-If you had to choose a film about female friendship, the film I’m about to review Beaches (1988) is more often than not mentioned.
-Combine this genre with a film that make you sob, then this film’s probably number 1 or number 2, along with Terms of Endearment (1983) or Steel Magnolias (1989).
+If you had to choose a film about female friendship, the film I’m about to review Beaches (1988) is usually mentioned.
+Combine this genre with a film that makes you sob, then this film’s probably number 1 or number 2, along with Terms of Endearment (1983) or Steel Magnolias (1989).
 But I’m not going to tell you why I cried – and I did – with these films, but would advise you to get the tissues handy should you need them.
 As I would with this film.
 And The Great Gatsby (1983).
 And Star Wars Force Awakens (2016).
 I could go on.. and on…

-The film Beaches is a Garry Marshall directed drama with Bette Midler as CC Bloom, who we meet as a middle-aged famous singer playing at the Hollywood Bowl in LA.
+The film Beaches is a Garry Marshall directed drama.
+Bette Midler is CC Bloom, who we meet as a middle-aged famous singer playing at the Hollywood Bowl in LA.
 While rehearsing for her big concert she gets a note from a friend, and she literally drops everything and legs it to the airport to visit her.
-All flights have been cancelled, which frustrates her like crazy and as the storm comes, she hires a car.. we then flashbackwards to 1958 find the reasons for this panic.
+All flights have been cancelled, which frustrates her like crazy and as the storm comes, she hires a car.. we then flash backwards to 1958 to find the reasons for this panic.

 Weeper Rating: /10